metayeti/myst2/CONTRIBUTING.md

 ```

-### 8. Use comments and use them a lot
+### 8. Use comments

-This codebase isn't shy of comments and you should use them wherever needed.
+Use comments judiciously.
+Comments provide cognitive context for code and are as such invaluable in the long-term.
 The author of this project does not believe in "self-documenting code", only self-documenting mess.
+Comment, and comment well.

-Use comments, but at the same time don't overuse them.
-You shouldn't have `// this is bridge` followed by a bridge, but you should add comments where they add value and document what's going on, or your thought process.
-Plan ahead and don't write comments for code that you plan to change later on.
-Be mindful so that all comments are actually relevant to the code and don't become historic artifacts.
+Don't overuse comments.
+You shouldn't have `// this is bridge` followed by a bridge, but you should add comments where they add value and document what's going on or explain your thought process.
+Plan ahead and be mindful about accuracy so that comments are actually relevant to the code and don't become inaccurate historic artifacts.
+When changing code, you should update comments accordingly.

+It's perfectly fine to leave a lot of code uncommented, too, but only if it's obvious what it is doing.
+Use your best judgment.

 Use proper punctuation and grammar in your comments.
 Capitalize your comments when they are more than a single sentence long.
-As a general rule, I tend to capitalize comments within `/**/` blocks and all-lowercase single-lined comments starting with `//`.
+As a convention, capitalize comments within `/**/` blocks while keeping single-line `//` comments lowercase.

-Stick to 80 columns (with 4-wide tabs) which is particularly important for JSDoc-style comments.
+When writing comments, stick to the 80 columns (with 4-wide tabs) boundary, this is especially important for JSDoc-style comments so that the documented functions fit into a narrow editor view.

 ### 9. Add spaces when listing function parameters or items in an array